 The Company entered into an employment agreement with Bastiaan van der Baan effective September 26, 2023 to act as the Company's President and Chief Executive Officer and as Vice Chairman of the Board of Directors, with an annual salary of \$150,000.
 Effective October 6, 2023, Mr. van der Baan was appointed as Chairman of the Board of Directors upon the death of Dr. Kovach on October 5, 2023.
 Mr. van der Baan's annual salary may be increased from time to time at the sole discretion of the Board of Directors.
 In addition, Mr. van der Baan is eligible to receive an annual bonus as determined at the sole discretion of the Board of Directors.
 The term of the employment agreement is for three years and is automatically renewable for additional one-year periods unless terminated by either party, subject to early termination provisions as described in the employment agreement.
-During the three months and six months ended June 30, 2024, the Company paid \$38,163 and \$76,579, respectively, to Mr. van der Baan under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such period.
+During the three months ended September 30, 2024 and 2023, the Company paid \$39,175 and \$1,667, respectively, to Mr. van der Baan under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such periods.
+During the nine months ended September 30, 2024 and 2023, the Company paid \$115,754 and \$1,667, respectively, to Mr. van der Baan under this employment agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such periods.

 On May 31, 2024, the Company entered into a consulting agreement with Dr. Jan H.M.
 Schellens, M.D., Ph.D., Pursuant to the agreement, effective July 1, 2024, the Company engaged Dr. Schellens as a consultant, and, effective August 1, 2024, as the Company's Chief Medical Officer.
-The term of the agreement will be in effect from July 1, 2024 until the earliest of (i) termination by either party upon sixty days' notice, (ii) Dr. Schellens' death or disability, or (iii) termination by the Company for breach as provided in the agreement.
-Under the agreement, Dr. Schellens will provide his services for two days per week with the specific days in each week to be based on arrangements agreed to from time to time between Dr. Schellens and the Company's Chief Executive Officer.
-The Company will pay Dr. Schellens annual compensation of 104,000 Euros (\$111,338 as of June 30, 2024) on a monthly basis.
+The term of the agreement are in effect from July 1, 2024 until the earliest of (i) termination by either party upon sixty days' notice, (ii) Dr. Schellens' death or disability, or (iii) termination by the Company for breach as provided in the agreement.
+Under the agreement, Dr. Schellens provides his services for two days per week with the specific days in each week based on arrangements agreed to from time to time between Dr. Schellens and the Company's Chief Executive Officer.
+The Company pays Dr. Schellens an annual compensation of 104,000 Euros (approximately \$116,000 as of September 30, 2024), payable on a monthly basis.
+During the three months and nine months ended September 30, 2024, the Company paid \$28,718 and \$28,718, respectively, to Dr. Schellens under this consulting agreement, which costs are included in general and administrative costs in the Company's consolidated statement of operations for such periods.